 But here’s the thing: Material really matters.
-A nonstick pan won’t work well over super-high heat.
+Most nonstick pans aren’t designed for super-high heat.
 If you only have cast-iron skillets and eat eggs daily, whoever’s doing the dishes isn’t going to be your biggest fan.
 So here’s a 101 on the most common cookware materials, all the better for you to figure out what you really need.

 Want your home to look like a bistro in the French countryside?
 Consider copper.
-Gleaming and gorgeous, copper requires a bit of TLC so it doesn’t end up scratched, but pretty much nothing beats it for slow-cooking over an even amount of heat.
+Gleaming and gorgeous, copper requires a bit of TLC if you want to maintain that just-out-of-the-box shine, but most cooks love the patina it develops over time.
+As for its performance on the stove top, pretty much nothing beats it for slow-cooking over an even amount of heat.
 It’s ideal, says Belle, for the risotto you want to bring to the table right in the pot, or tricky recipes like caramel and lemon curd that rely on precise heat.
 And honestly, it’s a joy to look at.

 Copper is 100 percent safe so long as it’s lined with aluminum or tin, as most are.
 To clean it, use copper polish, baking soda mixed with lemon juice, a lemon half sprinkled with salt, or a vinegar-dampened rag.
 And try to avoid scratching it!
 Copper is a treat for the real home cook, so keep an eye peeled at estate sales or invest in a few quality pieces right now.